iaincollins/structured-data-api/README.md

 # Structured Data API

-This is a simple platform to easily create Search, Create, Retrieve, Update and Delete (SCRUD) methods for managing Structured Data entities.
+This is a simple server to easily create Search, Create, Retrieve, Update and Delete (SCRUD) methods for managing Structured Data entities.

-It comes with schemas for People, Places, Organizations, Events and Quotes and is easy to extend just by editing *JSON-schema* files in the `schemas/` directory.
+It comes with schemas for People, Places, Organizations, Events and Quotes and is easy to extend just by editing *JSON-schema* files in the `schemas` directory.

 It provides a simple system to generate API keys, with public read access and API keys being required to make changes (i.e. Creating, Updating and Deleting).